chloe-caut/pepper-CPG-ros/README.md

 # pepper-CPG-ros
-transfer for ros stuff, adapted from pepper-CPG-main
+transfer for ros stuff, adapted from pepper-CPG-with-qi

+paused for now since qi is enough

-not a functional ros repo, make the workspace first then put those files in, see requirments below (to do)
+/!\ not a functional ros repo, make the workspace first then put those files in, see requirments below (to do)